The Chariot

 The Moon Chariot’s horses, represents the two sides of the moon:

-Both horses are powerful yet opposites, and only controllable by a charioteer such as Artemis as the irrepressible feminine archetype.
-She needs no reins but instead controls the horses with the force of raw emotion and will.
+Both horses are powerful yet opposite.
+They are only controllable by a charioteer like Artemis, the irrepressible feminine archetype.
+She needs no reins; she controls the horses with the force of raw emotion and will.

 Plato’s Soul-Chariot

-The Allegory of the Chariot (Plato, Phaedrus) describes the human soul as consisting of three parts; a charioteer (representing reason), pulled by two flying horses that raise the chariot upwards towards the divine.
+The Allegory of the Chariot (Plato, Phaedrus) describes the human soul as consisting of three parts: a charioteer (representing reason), pulled by two flying horses that raise the chariot upward toward the divine.

 One of the horses represents our divine spark.
-This horse follows the direction the charioteer wants to go; upwards.
+This horse follows the direction the charioteer wants to go: upward.
 The other horse represents our base instincts.
-This horse wants to return to earth and enjoy the many delights and vices there.
+This horse wants to return to earth and enjoy its many delights and vices.
 The chariot is unstoppable because the two horses represent the two most powerful urges within us, but their cross-purposes make the chariot difficult to control.

-Thus, the horses pull in different directions.
-A good charioteer manages to control the horses and reach sufficient height to see the divine.
-A poor charioteer will not rise enough, or be too busy struggling with the horses to see anything.
+Because the horses pull in different directions, a good charioteer manages to control them and reach sufficient height to see the divine.
+A poor charioteer will not rise high enough, or will be too busy struggling with the horses to see anything.

-The charioteer is each of us, trying to follow our virtuous nature whilst keeping out vices in check such that we can guide the chariot towards our destination.
-Life is often a difficult, bone crunching ride specifically because this is a very difficult chariot to control!
+The charioteer is each of us, trying to follow our virtuous nature while keeping our vices in check so we can guide the chariot toward our destination.
+Life is often a difficult, bone-crunching ride, specifically because this is a very difficult chariot to control.

-It is worth noting that Plato calls the charioteer her.
-This is not a modern use of language where her is simply used half the time; that did not happen 2500 years ago, as the ‘universal he’ was used instead.
-Plato uses her because he considered the soul to be feminine.
+It is worth noting that Plato refers to the charioteer as 'her'.
+This is not a modern use of language where 'her' is simply used for parity; that did not happen 2,500 years ago, as the 'universal he' was used instead.
+Plato uses 'her' because he considered the soul to be feminine.

-The image on the card now shows the soul in its three parts; soul-charioteer and two opposing horses, careening upwards in search of the one true goal of all; the divine.
+The image on the card shows the soul in its three parts: the soul-charioteer and two opposing horses, careening upward in search of the one true goal of all: the divine.

 Symbol for The Chariot